mewmewdevart/ft_printf/README.md

 ```shell
 $ ./prog_example
 ```
-The example I showed you will allow you to view a string of characters that will be displayed in your terminal like this:
+The example I showed you will allow you to view a string of characters that will be displayed in your output terminal like this:
 ```shell
 $ larissa
 ```